2022–23 Liga 2 (Indonesia)

-The 2022–23 Liga 2 is the sixth season of the Liga 2 under its current name and the 13th season under its current league structure.
-The league is participated by 28 teams, an increase of four teams from the previous season's campaign.
+The 2022–23 Liga 2 was the sixth season of the Liga 2 under its current name and the 13th season under its current league structure.
+28 teams, an increase of four teams from the previous season's campaign, participated for the season.

-The tournament, along with Liga 3 was abandoned due to a combination of factors.
+The league along with 2022–23 Liga 3 were abandoned due to a combination of factors, the most notable among them was the Kanjuruhan Stadium disaster.

 Teams

 Team changes

 The following teams changed division after the 2021 season.